 Payroll can be defined as the sum financial records for all employees in a company, e.g. salary or wages, bonuses, incentives, tax or any other deductions, pension funds, provident funds, etc. Payroll can also be referred to as the remuneration paid for services provided by the employees within a certain period.
-Payroll is crucial for any company since it is subjected to various regulations and laws in various countries. for example, US payroll is subject to state and federal regulations and thus substantially affects the net profit of most companies.
+Payroll is crucial for any company since it is subjected to various regulations and laws in various countries.
+For example, US payroll is subject to state and federal regulations and thus substantially affects the net profit of most companies.
 Most importantly, companies should avoid any payroll irregularities or errors and hence payroll has to be conducted accurately and with timely remittances of accurate deductions to all the employees.

-Here is a brief comparison of payroll considerations in some major countries.
+Below please find a brief comparison of payroll considerations in some major countries.

-Payroll taxes are levied in proportion of salary of employees and are expenses above the expenses of gross pay of an employee; however US payroll and income taxes collected through deductions are held by the employer in trust for later remittance.
+Payroll taxes are levied in proportion of salary of employees and are expenses above the expenses of gross pay of an employee; however, US payroll and income taxes collected through deductions are held by the employer in trust for later remittance.
 Regularity of generation of payrolls varies from company to company and across various job designations in the same company.
 Common payroll frequencies may be: daily, weekly, bi-weekly, semi-monthly, monthly.
 Bi-monthly, quarterly, semi-annually and annually are less preferred payroll frequencies.

 Net pay = gross pay - payroll tax deduction - voluntary payroll deductions